Belleville Sens Regrouping Ahead of Home Opener this Weekend

 Belleville Senators News Release

-BELLEVILLE, ON - The Belleville Senators showed some flashes of what the 2025-26 edition of the group is capable of over their season-opening road trip; however, they dropped back-to-back decisions against the Lehigh Valley Phantoms (AHL affiliate of the Philadelphia Flyers) on Saturday and the Bridgeport Islanders (AHL affiliate of the New York Islanders) on Sunday.
+BELLEVILLE, ON - It wasn't as many points as they hoped to collect on their home opening weekend at CAA Arena, but the Belleville Senators are off the mark in 2025-26.
+The Sens earned a point in an overtime loss against the Toronto Marlies (AHL affiliate of the Toronto Maple Leafs) in their home opener last weekend, then saw a comeback effort fall short Sunday against the Syracuse Crunch (AHL affiliate of the Tampa Bay Lightning).

-Here's a recap of the action as the Sens get set for a three-game homestand that starts this weekend with the 2025-26 home opener.
+Here's a recap of the action as the Sens get set to finish a three-game homestand against the Laval Rocket (AHL affiliate of the Montreal Canadiens) this week, before heading to Toronto for a weekend set with the Marlies.

 Recent Transactions